 The other day I heard a wife ask her husband if he wanted to do something – something along the lines of “Do you want to go change your shirt” after it got a tiny bit dirty.
 He had already brushed his shirt off, and he said no, he did not want to change his shirt.
 End of subject, right?
-Thing is, it was very clear to me that his wife thought he should change his shirt.
-I suspect she was annoyed he did not take her “suggestion”, which is what her question really was.
-If he was aware she was doing something other than asking a question, I suspect he was annoyed that she did not just come out and say “I think you should change your shirt”.
+Thing is, it was clear to me his wife thought he should change his shirt.
+I suspect she was annoyed he did not take her “suggestion”, which is what her question actually was.
+If he was aware she was doing something other than asking a question, I suspect he was annoyed she did not just come out and say “I think you should change your shirt”.

 Why did this woman hide her request in a question?
 Was she trying to manipulate, or did she think the way she put it was kinder than being blunt?
 Maybe she knew her husband would not want to do what she suggested, and asking it as a question made his “no” feel like less of a personal rejection.
 Maybe she feels unsure of herself, or maybe she was trying to help him out without starting a fight.
 Whatever her reason(s) she was not being open and honest, and she set up a situation where one or both of them could feel wronged.

-If you think I am being too hard on this woman, realise I am aware I am often guilty of the very thing of which I am accusing her!
+If you think I am being too hard on this woman, realise I know I am often guilty of the very thing of which I am accusing her!
 I have a bad habit of doing this, especially with my lovely bride.
 If I ask her something and she does not do what I think she should (being honest here) it bothers me.
 Of course, at that point I really cannot ask her to do it, as I should have in the first place.
 I am not sure how I developed this habit – probably left over from my passive-aggressive days.
-I think it is mostly a way of expressing things I know are not fair to ask.
-It is as if I am saying “I’d like you to _____ but I know asking you to do it is unfair or petty, so I’m doing it in this dishonest way.”
+I think it is mostly a way of expressing things I think are not fair to ask.
+It’s as if I am saying “I’d like you to _____ but I know asking you to do it is unfair or petty, so I’m doing it in this dishonest way.”